Luis-gabriel-dev/learning-git-and-github/README.md

-# This is a personal project from a git and github course
+# This is a personal project to learning git and github.